I take real estate personal.

 The Personal Real Estate Portal

 My latest and most innovative creation is PREP, the Personal Real Estate Portal.
 I know from experience that the hardest part about selling your home is getting it ready for sale.
 PREP is designed to help with that.
-The response from existing clients has been enthusiastic.
-Who knows, the Personal Real Estate Portal could become my best lead generation tool.
+The response from my listing clients has been enthusiastic.

 First published by Gerhard as his